github/opensource.guide/_articles/pcm/best-practices.md

 ## Make you dey take care of yourself first!

-To maintaining one popular project require different skills from the first first time of growth, but e no dey less rewarding.
+To maintaining one popular project require different skills from the first-first time of growth, but e no dey less rewarding.
 As one maintainer, you go dey practice leadership and personal skills for one level wey few people fit experience.
 Though e no dey easy to manage, setting clear boundaries and only taking on wetin you dey comfortable with go help you dey happy, refreshed, and productive.